 Ideas on where you can locate pallets are usually places like local garden nurseries, local grocery stores or produce stands, or mom and pop supply stores.

 Once you have your materials gathered you are ready to start your build.

 2. Lay the Foundation

-Now that you have materials to work with, you can begin the build by laying your foundation.
+Now that you have materials to work with, you can begin building by laying your foundation.
 This is actually very easy to do.

 For me, I chose to place our garden shed at an angle close to the pole barn and near the garden.
-That way it is close enough to the garden, but still out of the way of where we travel frequently with the tractor, lawn mower, or golf cart when hauling veggies.
+That way it is close enough to the garden, but still out of the way where we travel frequently with the tractor, lawnmower, or golf cart when hauling veggies.

 So if you run across this problem in your location, just keep at it.
 I know leveling things up can be frustrating at times, but you’ll get it where you want it eventually.

-Finally, when you find the perfect spot that you feel will be level enough, then you’ll need to lay your 4 pallets flat in a large square.
+Finally, when you find the perfect spot that you feel will be level enough, then you need to lay your 4 pallets flat in a large square.

 3. Add the Floor

 Now that you’ve placed your pallets on the ground, it is time to add the floor.
-This is what actually cost us $3.
-We purchased two sheets of plywood to use as the floor.
+This is what actually costs us $3.
+We purchased 2 sheets of plywood to use as the floor.
 This cost us $3 to do.